-An amphipod survival test will be conducted according to (EPA 1994) guidelines.
+An amphipod survival test will be conducted according to USEPA (1994).
 This test consists of a 10-day exposure of Eohaustorius estuarius to sediment under static conditions.
-Amphipods are placed in glass chambers containing seawater and a 2 cm layer of test sediment.
-The number of surviving amphipods is measured at the end of the test and used to calculate the percentage survival.
+Amphipods are placed in glass chambers containing a 2 cm layer of sediment overlain with seawater.
+The number of surviving amphipods is determined at the end of the test and used to calculate the percentage survival.

-Quality of Test Organisms
+Quality of test organisms

-All test organisms will be obtained from a common source during the survey.
 Species identification should be verified through consultation with a taxonomist, if necessary.
 Individuals selected for testing should be visually inspected to confirm that they are the proper size and in good condition (i.e., no external damage).
-Holding time prior to testing should be 10 days or less.
+Holding time prior to testing should be no shorter than 2 days and no greater than 10 days.

-Accuracy and Precision
+Accuracy and precision

 The accuracy of sediment toxicity tests of field samples cannot be determined since a reference material of known toxicity is not available.
-A reference toxicant test will be run with every batch of test samples in order to document amphipod relative sensitivity and test precision.
+A water only reference toxicant test will be run with every batch of test samples in order to document amphipod relative sensitivity and test precision.
 This test will consist of a 96-hour exposure to five different concentrations of ammonia dissolved in seawater.
-Test concentrations will be selected to provide an estimate of the LC50 and will be verified by chemical analysis of each exposure treatment.
-Reference toxicant test results that fall outside of control chart limits (2 sd of mean) will trigger a review of test procedures and a possible retest of the corresponding sediment samples.
+Ammonia concentrations will be selected to provide an estimate of the LC50 and will be verified by analysis of a sample from each of the exposure concentrations.
+Reference toxicant test results that fall outside of control chart limits (2 standard deviations of the mean) will trigger a review of test procedures and a possible retest of the corresponding sediment samples.
+A negative control consisting of amphipod home sediment will be analyzed with each test batch.

-Test Conditions
+Test conditions

-Water quality of the overlying water and pore water will be measured for each sample type at the beginning and end of the exposure.
-Temperature will be measured continuously in the exposure room.
-Instruments will be calibrated daily.
-Deviations in water quality will be noted on the data files.
+Water quality of the overlying water will be measured every other day for each sample type.
+Water quality measurements on the pore water will be measured only at the beginning of the exposure.
+Temperature will be measured at least daily in a surrogate test chamber.
+Water quality measurement instruments will be calibrated daily.
+Deviations in water quality will be noted in the data files.

-Interference by Ammonia
+Interference by ammonia

-The presence of high concentrations of ammonia in pore water may be a confounding factor for sediment toxicity tests with Eohaustorius.
-Laboratories will be required to measure the concentration of un-ionized ammonia in the pore water from each station, prior to the start of toxicity testing.
-If the pore water concentration exceeds the limit of 0.8 mg/L un-ionized ammonia for any station within a batch, then the ammonia reference toxicant test will be extended from 4 days to 10 days for better comparison to 10 day test sample results.
+The presence of high concentrations of ammonia in pore water may be a confounding factor for sediment toxicity tests with E. estuarius.
+Laboratories will be required to measure and record the concentration of un-ionized ammonia in the pore water from each station, after receipt of the sediment sample in the laboratory, but before test set-up and again at test initiation.
+If the pore water concentration exceeds the limit of 0.8 mg/L un-ionized ammonia for any station within a batch, the laboratory will be required to extend the 4-day ammonia reference toxicant to 10 days.
+The decision on extending the test will be based on the sample from test initiation.
+The data will be recorded for both time points.
+The results of the 10-day ammonia reference test will be compared to the concentrations of ammonia in the test samples to determine if the levels are high enough to account for any observed toxicity in the sediment samples.